benjamin84/jpdfdiff/README.md

 # jpdfdiff

-Silly and simple PDF diff side-by-side viewer which offers
+Silly and simple PDF side-by-side viewer which offers:

-- Simple Pagination
+- simple Pagination
-- Page content is scaled down/up to render it into the bounding box
+- page content is scaled down/up to render it into the bounding box

+It currently cannot highlight any differences.
+It literally just shows both files side by side.

 Uses [Apache PDFBox](https://github.com/apache/pdfbox) for rendering PDF files.